What to Do in September in and around Nice – 2025

 Annual Autumn French Wine Sales (Foire aux Vins), when the large French supermarket chains crank out over 25% of their yearly wine business in a few short weeks with deep discounts, bulk buying and margin slashing.
 The biggest sellers for restocking cellars are bottles in the 5-8€ range, but the deals are deep on all price ranges.
 Cheers!

-Giant ‘Apero’ Street Party on Rue Delille – Friday, 2025 date TBD Rue Delille closes to traffic and from 6:30pm to midnight throws a giant annual ‘Apero’ street party.
+Giant ‘Apero’ Street Party on Rue Delille – Friday, Sept 26, 2025 Rue Delille closes to traffic and from 6:30pm to midnight throws a giant annual ‘Apero’ street party, and this year’s theme is Rock-n-Roll.
 The 15€ entry fee includes an ongoing finger-food buffet provided by the surrounding restaurants and drinks are just 4€ each, and the there is dancing in the streets with live music followed by DJ.
 Last year the tickets sold out fast so get there early, and the food is usually finished around 9pm, but that’s when the dancing really heats up.
 Tram stop Garibaldi

 See Related Pages: